Grant-Steinfeld/grant-steinfeld.github.io/index.md

 I have been coding for over two decades, and been speaking for almost half of that.
 I speak all over to whomever will listen.
-I code, empower, document, listen and learn, am engaged and engaging - often not in that exact sequence.
+I design, architect and code, empower, document, listen and learn, I am engaged and engaging - often not in that exact sequence.

 Learn more, by checking out my: